Test.ai’s Appium plugin: How does it work, and how accurate is it?

 What it does: Allows you to find an icon that’s visible in the application-under-test —as long as it looks like one of 105 pre-trained labels like “cart”, “edit”, and “twitter”— just by asking for the label name.

-The image-classification model is MobileNet v1, where the final classification layer has been retrained on icons of shopping carts (and “edit” buttons, and twitter icons, etc).
-[If this is Greek to you, I explain the Machine Learning bits below.]
+The image-classification model is MobileNet v1 (which is made by Google), but Test.ai have retrained the final classification layer on icons of shopping carts (and “edit” buttons, and twitter icons, etc) by following this TensorFlow tutorial.

 Accuracy: 68% overall accuracy and 81% recall, measured on the same images it was trained on (which in theory gives the best-case performance; real world usage may be worse).
 At the Selenium Conference a figure of 98.9% was given; it isn’t clear how that was measured.